mParticle/docs/src/pages/developers/sdk/web/upgrade-to-version-2/index.md

 ### Shopping Cart

-The shopping cart is now maintained against the current user.
-See the [eCommerce docs](/developers/sdk/webecommerce#product-events) for details.
+The shopping cart has been deprecated.

 ### Upgrade Checklist

-- Upgrade to the new v2 snippet.
+- Upgrade to the new [v2 snippet](/developers/sdk/web/getting-started/#add-the-sdk-snippet).
 - If you are implementing an eCommerce strategy, implement an `onUserAlias` function.
 - Replace any instance of `setUserIdentity` with the appropriate Identity method.
 - Any methods affecting a user must now be called on your your current user object.
-Check the following methods:
+Check the following methods across your implementation:
   - `setUserTag`
   - `removeUserTag`
   - `setUserAttribute`